PuppetDB 2.3 » Overview

 Puppet itself can search a subset of this data using exported resources, which allow nodes to manage resources on other nodes.
 This is similar to the capabilities of the legacy ActiveRecord

 storeconfigs interface, but much, much faster.
-The remaining data is available through PuppetDB’s query APIs (see navigation sidebar for details) and Puppet’s inventory service.
+The remaining data is available through PuppetDB’s query APIs (see navigation sidebar for details).

 In future versions, PuppetDB will store historical catalogs for every node.

 Standard Install: RHEL, CentOS, Debian, Ubuntu, or Fedora